opensciencegrid/osgvo-docker-pilot/README.md

     `--security-opt seccomp=unconfined --security-opt systempaths=unconfined --device=/dev/fuse`
     to the `docker run` invocation.

+The first option is simpler and does not require unprivileged user namespaces to be enabled, but adds more privileges to the container.
+Using `--privileged` also adds the capabilities listed below for running Singularity jobs.

-The second option will add only the minimum necessary privileges for cvmfsexec.
+The second option will add only the minimum necessary privileges for cvmfsexec, but requires unprivileged user namespaces to be enabled.
-You can add additional security to that option by also adding `--security-opt no-new-privileges`.
+You can add additional security to the second option by also adding `--security-opt no-new-privileges`.

 If cvmfsexec does not have the required privileges, the container will fail.

 Note that cvmfsexec will not be run if CVMFS repos are already available in